datopia/pixyll/_drafts/db.md

 novel approaches to state distribution are required for platforms to function at projected demand.
 We've a _vision_ problem, not a technical one.

 ## First as Tragedy, Then as Farce

-From a developer's perspective, one of the more disappointing _platform_ blockchain trends is the conflation of information and implementation at the center of many of their programming models.
+From a developer's perspective, one of the more disappointing _compute_ blockchain trends is the conflation of information and implementation at the center of many of their programming models.
 We're recapitulating the